matheusprandini/MLP-Games/README.md

 ## Getting Started

-Instrutions to run the project...
+Instructions to run the project...

 ### Prerequisites (Packages)
 ```